top of page

 Dermal Fillers

-Dermal fillers are minimally invasive cosmetic treatments designed to restore lost volume, smooth fine lines, and enhance facial contours.
-Made from substances like hyaluronic acid or calcium hydroxylapatite, they are injected beneath the skin to plump targeted areas such as the cheeks, lips, and around the mouth.
-Results are typically visible immediately and can last from several months to over a year, depending on the type of filler used.
+Dermal fillers are non-surgical cosmetic procedures aimed at replenishing lost volume, smoothing out fine lines, and enhancing the contours of the face.
+Composed of materials such as hyaluronic acid or calcium hydroxylapatite, these fillers are injected beneath the skin to target specific areas, including the cheeks, lips, and the region around the mouth.
+The effects are usually noticeable immediately and can last anywhere from several months to over a year, depending on the specific type of filler utilized.

 Poly-L-lactic acid

-Upon injection beneath the skin, Poly-L-lactic acid (PLLA) ,which is a synthetic polymer, induces a subclinical inflammatory response that encourages collagen deposition in the extracellular matrix, facilitating soft-tissue augmentation.
-It effectively restores volume loss in the concave areas of the cheeks and temples, leading to the rejuvenation of wrinkles, folds, and deep furrows, such as nasolabial folds.
-The resulting restoration of facial volume occurs in a controlled and predictable manner, providing long-lasting effects.
+Poly-L-lactic acid (PLLA) is a synthetic polymer that, when injected under the skin, triggers a mild inflammatory response.
+This response promotes collagen production within the extracellular matrix, aiding in the augmentation of soft tissues.
+PLLA is particularly effective in restoring volume to sunken areas of the cheeks and temples, which helps to diminish the appearance of wrinkles, folds, and deep lines, including nasolabial folds.
+The restoration of facial volume is achieved in a controlled and predictable manner, resulting in effects that are both long-lasting and aesthetically pleasing.

 Fat -Dissolving Injection